-Implementation of ESA-compliant development regulations, along with City-led restoration projects, will help ensure Portlanders have ongoing access to the federally backed flood insurance they rely upon to meet their mortgage requirements and access to financial assistance for flood recovery.
+Implementation of ESA-compliant development regulations, along with City-led restoration projects, will help ensure Portlanders have ongoing access to the federally backed flood insurance they rely on to meet their mortgage requirements and access financial assistance for flood recovery.

 Created by Congress in 1968, the NFIP offers federally backed insurance to homeowners, renters, and business owners if their local government participates in the program.
 Flood insurance is required for all federally backed mortgages and loans in federally designated flood zones, called Special Flood Hazard Areas.
 Federal flood insurance is available, regardless of risk and often (but not always) at a lower cost than private insurance.
 Frequently, it is available when private insurance is not.

-Participation in the NFIP requires that communities implement FEMA requirements.
+Participation in the NFIP requires that communities implement FEMA’s minimum requirements.
 Current requirements include building and site development standards for properties in the floodplain and compliance with applicable federal laws, including the ESA.